 Everyone experiences sadness at times, but some people have something far more serious: clinical depression—long periods of despondency that cripple them physically, cognitively, socially, and spiritually.
-Depression, which ranges from sadness to severe, persistance depression, is a mental illness, not a character flaw or a sign of weakness.
+Depression, which ranges from sadness to severe, persistence depression, is a mental illness, not a character flaw or a sign of weakness.
 The National Institute of Mental Health estimates that approximately 19 million Americans endure depression each year (National Institute of Mental Health, 2012).
 Of those, a growing number are college students (see figure 9.7; American College Health Association, 2011).

 According to the American Psychiatric Association (2000), a person is clinically depressed if he or she exhibits one of the following symptoms for at least two weeks: